AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/software_components.rst

 ~~~~~~~~~~~~~~~~

 The path computation module contains some of the oldest code in AequilibraE,
-some of which preceed the existance of AequilibraE as a proper Python package.
+some of which preceeded the existence of AequilibraE as a proper Python package.

 The package is built around a shortest path algorithm ported from SciPy and
 adapted to support proper multi-threading, network loading and multi-field